Lake Champlain Bass Fishing Destination

 Lake Champlain consistently produces competitive, multi-day tournament weights across both species.
 Anglers regularly bring strong five-fish limits to the scales, and it is not uncommon to see events won on entirely different programs — one competitor leaning on southern vegetation largemouth while another commits to northern smallmouth structure.

-• Legitimate Largemouth Program: Five-pound largemouth are common in grass-rich sections of the lake.
+- Legitimate Largemouth Program: Five-pound-class largemouth are realistic in productive grass-rich sections of the lake.

 Its size prevents the fishery from collapsing under pressure, allowing strong weights to hold through multi-day events.